 Tests have also shown that shelf-life is increased when tuna is frozen to -60ºC (-76ºF) and thawed, at a time of the customer’s choosing, in a controlled environment.

-Klinge has a complete cold chain solution to ultra-low temperature storage.
+Klinge has a complete cold chain solution to ultra-low temperature storage and frozen meat transportation.
 Klinge’s CBU-30 system is used to blast freeze seafood and meat products, which can then be stored in the Klinge Corp’s NMF-371 containerized system at temperatures down to -60ºC (-76ºF).
-The Quick Thaw Units, Model QTU-42, then controls the thawing at a rate the optimizes freshness and quality of seafood and meat.
+The Quick Thaw Units, Model QTU-42, then controls the thawing at a rate that optimizes freshness and quality of seafood and meat.
 Read about Klinge Corp’s ultra-low temperature equipment for the seafood and meat industry below.
 Fill out the form to contact a Klinge Group Specialist today!